 Wonderful flavour in a personal sized watermelon.
 Crisp, juicy melons with dark, striped, firm skin over rich red flesh.
 Black Beauty Mini Watermelon seeds grow nice and compact plants with excellent flavour.
 Fruits grow 2 to 2.5kg (4-5.5 lbs).
 Picking watermelons from the vine, when they are at peak ripeness, is really amazing.
 The fruit is at its maximum sweetness, and the flavour is intense.
 This is not like store-bought melons at all.
 To check for maturity, watch the tendril nearest the stem that leads to the fruit.
 As soon as it withers, the fruit has reached its top ripeness.

 Matures in 80 days.
 (Hybrid seeds)

-Melon plants have sparse leaves and need a lot of sunshine and heat to mature their fruit.
+In the home garden, melons can be picked at full maturity, when they have the highest sugar content and best flavour.
 Their roots are delicate and require high nutrition and lots of water.
 For all that effort, you’ll be rewarded by the ripest, sweetest melons you’ve ever tasted.
-Follow along with this handy How to Grow Melons Guide and grow refreshing flavour this summer.!
+Continue reading below to learn how to grow melons from seed.

 Cantaloupes (musk melons) & Honeydews: Cucurbita melo